 So whether you're a veteran who's learned to live with liver and onions, or a young whippersnapper who's just weirded out by eating the organ, people of all ages can agree that this is one plate that'll have your stomach puckered at least a bit.
-(But hey, at The Packing House, at least they top it all with bacon – and you know what they say about bacon!)
+(But hey, at Alioto's, at least they cook it all with butter and bacon – and you know what they say about bacon!)

 Food phobia: Creepy cuisine

 Found at: Wisconsin State Fair

 Most people don't even want to be in the same room as a bug, much less put them into their body.
 But that's exactly what happened in recent summers at the Wisconsin State Fair, where the brave folks at Exotic Meat Grill topped their tacos with lettuce, sour cream, salsa ... and these chirpy little critters.
 Molly Snyder tried these tacos once and gave them the rave review of "edible!"

-Maybe you'd be better off sampling crickets in a beer, which was exactly Water Street Brewery's thinking when it made a special chocolate stout two years ago with cricket flour.
+Maybe you'd be better off sampling crickets in a beer, which was exactly Water Street Brewery's thinking when it made a special chocolate stout three years ago with cricket flour.
 What better way to sneak a bug into your diet than with a tasty, frothy brew?
 Unfortunately, Water Street stopped brewing the special beer, but we'll keep this all in mind for when the global food supply dwindles to nothing and we need to start subsisting on these crunchy critters.